yenhsunlin/BH_in_NS/readme.md

 The dark matter (DM) capture rate and how many DM are captured after a peried can be calculated through `caprate` and `numx`.

 To determine an old neutron star is destroyed by a DM-forming black hole is given by `star_consumed`.
 Detail usage please check `tutorial.ipynb`.
 The meaning of the return value by `star_consumed` is explained by `decision_tree.pdf` in the `doc` folder.

+## Mathematica-dub
+`nsbh` also provides a Mathematica-dub, see `mathematica-dub` folder.
+However, it will not subject to update and will be depricated soon.